NonHermitianMatrix/CoLBT_EnergyEnergyCorrelators/README.md

 # CoLBT_EnergyEnergyCorrelators
-Macros to get 2 point EECs from CoLBT-hydro model's data
+Macros to get EECs from CoLBT-hydro model's data